galencm/machinic-image/README.md

 ## Overview

-A systems Utah teapot for machinic.
+Utah teapot for machinic systems

-* Problem: get images of pages from books.
+**Problem: get images of pages from books or booklike objects**

 Solution(s):